cs1666-krabs/cs1666_organization/adv_topics/Physics.md

 ## Presentation 2

-* Intro/Examples of Interesting Physics Systems In Games
+* Intro to Talk/Review of Physics Systems
 	* Why are physics systems important as a game mechanic?
 		* Physics system are game system that are already familiar to players since they replicate the interactions of objects in the real world
 	* BOTW